Error: "Invalid image or unsupported image format"

 Here are some of the usual reasons for this and possible solutions:

 - Images that actually have errors or simply don't exist in the server.
+To confirm this: open the specific image on an Incognito/Private window and check if you can see them.
 A possible solution is to use a plugin like Enable Media Replace to re-upload and replace the images that are broken.